 Here is the exact passage from the King James Bible:

-And so it was, and so it is, and so it will ever be.
+And so it was, and so it is.

 Roy H. Williams